Voltage Sag - Metacycle/eBike performance

-One most straight forward solutions is to carry a larger capacity battery which is more than what you will use on your average trip.
+One of the most straight forward solutions is to carry a larger capacity battery which is more than what you will use on your average trip.
 What does that mean?
 It means finding out what your battery requirement is for your average riding trip.
 This can be hard to figure out on systems that don't offer tools to take the measurements.
-If you know you milage and what capacity your battery is then thats a start.
-If you think your battery should be around 500-600 watts, then try one thats 1000 watts just to give you better discharge over the range you project.
+If you know your milage and what capacity your battery is then thats is a start.
+If you think your battery should be around 500-600 watts of capacity, then try one thats 1000 watts just to give yourself better discharge over the range of your trip.

 Most batteries in the class for Metacycles and eBikes are rated for 1c discharge or better to give you power on demand and faster charge times.
-Yes there is the trade off, weight and price, you may feel like you are carrying more than you need and spent more than you want.
+Yes there are the trade offs, namely weight and price.
+You may feel like you are carrying more than you need.
+You might know you spent more than you wanted.
 But here are some of the benefits.

 Better performance over the course or trip